Ted Stevens Anchorage International Airport: Inter-terminal

 A shuttle bus runs approximately every 15 minutes between the North and South terminals and the employee and long-term parking lots.
 A land-side inter-terminal walkway was completed in 2009.
 Air-side connections between the sterile areas of each terminal are not available.

 To/from airport

 Route 40 of the Anchorage People Mover bus system serves the airport's North and South terminals every 15 minutes from 6:00am to 7:30pm on weekdays and every 30 minutes until 2:00am, as well as service every 30 minutes all day on Saturday and Sunday, connecting it with the downtown Transit Center.

 Taxi queues are available in front of each terminal.
 Courtesy vans and other ground transportation options pick up from designated areas in front of each terminal.

 Major national rental car chains are represented in an on-site consolidated rental car facility attached to the South terminal.

 There is a rail station for the Alaska Railroad.
-It is only available during the summer season for cruise ship service only.
-The depot opened in 2003, after funding was secured by United States Senator Ted Stevens, but commuter service never materialized.
+It is only available during the summer season for cruise ship service.
+The depot opened in 2003 after funding was secured by United States Senator Ted Stevens, but commuter service never materialized.